LIBS (Laser Induced Breakdown Spectroscopy)

 In Situ Deployment

-LIBS technology has the optical capacity to perform remote analysis (several meters), which may be necessary in hazardous environments (radioactivity, molten metal baths…).
+LIBS technology has the optical capacity to perform remote analysis (several meters), which may be necessary in hazardous environments (radioactivity, molten metal baths, etc.).

-The LIBS instrument can also be installed on production lines, where its real-time capabilities allow continuous monitoring and optimization.
+The LIBS instrument can also be installed on production lines, where its real-time capabilities allow for continuous monitoring and optimization.

 Image décorative